Theory of Operation

 Stall Conditions

 The SPI_HOST IP will temporarily suspend operations if it detects a potential overflow of the RX FIFO or an attempted underflow of the TX FIFO.
-During a stall event, csb remains active, and there are no sck clock ticks until there is more data to transmit or there is some space to receive more data.
+During a stall event, CSB remains active, and there are no SCK clock ticks until there is more data to transmit or there is some space to receive more data.
 The RXSTALL and TXSTALL status bits are meant to inform firmware of such halts.
 Due to implementation details the SPI_HOST IP will also pause, and signal a stall condition, if there are delays related to packing or unpacking the SPI_DATA into 32-bit words.
 The exact conditions for these transient stall conditions are implementation dependent, and described in detail in the Design Details section.

 Error Interrupt Conditions

-There are six types of error events which each represent a violation of the SPI_HOST programming model:
+There are six types of error events which each represent a violation of the SPI_HOST IP programming model:

 All of these programming violations will create an error event when they occur.
 They will also halt the IP until the corresponding bit is cleared in the ERROR_STATUS register.
 Whenever an error event occurs, the error must be acknowledged by clearing (write 1 to clear) the corresponding bit in ERROR_STATUS.